Back to Search Results

 Log in now, or create a free account to access bonus Pearls features.

-Stress urinary incontinence (SUI), defined as involuntary leakage of urine during coughing, laughing, sneezing, or physical activity, affects greater than 16% of all women.
-Bothersome SUI can be managed surgically or non-surgically.
-Because SUI surgery is associated with operative morbidity, post-procedure voiding difficulty, and development of worsening urge incontinence, surgical intervention is traditionally reserved for patients whose symptoms persist despite conservative therapy.
+Stress urinary incontinence (SUI), defined as involuntary leakage of urine in cases of increased intraabdominal pressure such as during coughing, laughing, sneezing, etc. The prevalence increases with age, reaching a peak of 50% among women 40 years of age and older, and is higher among White than among Black or Hispanic women.
+SUI can be managed surgically or non-surgically, while surgical intervention is reserved for patients whose symptoms persist despite conservative therapy.

-Anti-incontinence procedures are classified as slings, retropubic urethropexy procedures, or artificial sphincters.
+Surgical procedures in the treatment of SUI are classified into three categories: midurethral slings, retropubic urethropexy procedures, and artificial sphincters.
 The National Institute for Health Care and Excellence considers synthetic midurethral slings, retropubic urethropexy (colposuspension), and autologous rectus fascial slings as first-line surgical therapy.
-Selection of a surgical approach depends on many factors, including the need for an abdominal procedure for other pelvic disease, concomitant pelvic organ prolapse, and the health status of the patient.
-The most current evidence supports using a vaginal approach when possible.
-Artificial sphincters are procedures of last resort and should not be used unless the patient has failed previous surgical interventions due to the complex nature of the surgery and a high rate of postoperative infections.
+Selection of a surgical approach depends on the need for a concurrent abdominal procedure (e.g. abnormal uterine bleeding due to uterine fibroids), concomitant pelvic organ prolapse, and the ability to tolerate perioperative conditions .
+The vaginal approach is preferred when possible.
+Artificial sphincters (AS) are procedures that should not be used unless the patient has failed previous surgical interventions since AS are surgical complex and carry a high rate of postoperative infections.

-Before midurethral slings, the surgeries of choice were retropubic urethropexy procedures, with either the Marshall-Marchetti-Krantz (MMK) procedure, Burch procedure, or a pubovaginal bladder neck sling.
+Retropubic urethropexy procedures (RUP)include the Marshall-Marchetti-Krantz (MMK) procedure, Burch procedure, or a pubovaginal bladder neck sling.
 Both the MMK and Burch are performed via a suprapubic approach and are designed to limit the mobility of the pubocervical fascia.
 Burch procedures achieve this support with periurethral sutures to the iliopectineal, or Cooper’s ligament and MMK procedures to the pubic periosteum.
-Because of the rare but serious complication of osteitis pubis, the MMK procedure is rarely performed.
+Because of the rare but serious complication of osteitis pubis, the MMK procedure is rarely performed, and midurethral slings are preferred over RUP.

-Midurethral vaginal tape slings with permanent mesh are as effective as retropubic colposuspension and bladder neck slings but have a shorter operative time and a lower risk for most postoperative complications.
-They are now the most commonly used surgical procedure for stress incontinence.
-The retropubic tension-free vaginal tape (TVT) and transobturator tape (TOT) midurethral slings have similar success rates but different risk profiles.
-In general, the most common complications are pain, vaginal mesh erosion, infection, recurrent incontinence, dyspareunia, bleeding, organ perforation, neuromuscular problems, and vaginal scarring.
-When compared to the transobturator approach, a retropubic approach is associated with a higher risk of bladder and vaginal perforation, vascular injury, and voiding dysfunction, but TOT is associated with a higher risk of groin pain compared to the retropubic approach.
-Although controversy exists about the role of synthetic mesh used in the vaginal repair of pelvic organ prolapse, there are substantial safety and efficacy data that support the role of synthetic mesh midurethral slings as a primary surgical treatment option for stress urinary incontinence in women.
+Midurethral slings are the most commonly used surgical procedures for SUI.
+Slings with permanent mesh are as effective as retropubic colposuspension and bladder neck slings and have a shorter operative time and a lower risk for most postoperative complications seen with RUP. .
+There are two types of midurethral slings: the retropubic tension-free vaginal tape (TVT) and transobturator tape (TOT).
+These two types have similar success rates but different risk profiles which guide patient selection.
+Overall, the most common complications are pain, vaginal mesh erosion, infection, recurrent incontinence, dyspareunia, bleeding, and organ perforation (e.g. bladder).
+TVT is associated with a higher risk of bladder and vaginal perforation, vascular injury, and voiding dysfunction, with TOT associated with a higher risk of pelvic pain and dyspareunia.
+Thus, a TVT may be preferred in younger, more active patients whereas a TOT may be preferred in patients with prior pelvic surgery to avoid bladder injury...

-Autologous fascia slings may be considered in patients who decline synthetic materials, have severe SUI and a nonmobile, fixed urethra, are undergoing urethral reconstruction, or who have complications from prior mesh.
-Rectus fascia or fascia lata slings perform as well or better than their mesh counterparts but also have higher complication rates.
-Single incision mini-slings are gaining popularity and were developed to shorten operative time and move the midurethral sling procedure into the ambulatory setting.
-They follow the basic procedure for a midurethral sling, but use an anchor system rather than tissue resistance for support.
-Compared to midurethral slings, minislings have lower success rates, lower patient satisfaction, and higher reoperation rates.
+Autologous fascia slings may be considered in patients who have severe SUI and a nonmobile, fixed urethra, are undergoing urethral reconstruction, or have complications from prior mesh.
+Rectus fascia or fascia lata slings perform at least as their mesh counterparts but have higher complication rates.

 Further reading: